Callanish Standing Stones

 There are almost as many theories are there are visitors to the site!
 If you leave aside the more outrageous theories such as a landing site for UFOs, the most likely answer is that Callanish was built as part of a large ceremonial landscape, which may have served both religious and astronomical purposes.

-How does it compare to other prehistoric sites?
+How does it compare to other stone circles?